koficodes/koficodes.github.io/_posts/2017-12-13-what-is-data-a-beginners-guide.md

 You've probably heard of the word <b>"data"</b> several times maybe in school, from the news,  in your daily work or profession , stumbled upon couple of times on the Internet or anywhere you might find yourself and if you are a data scientist, well your entire profession depends on it.

-Data is limitless and its present anywhere in the universe yet using the term data can sometimes be confusing because nearly everyone has an idea of what it means to them.
+Data is limitless and its present anywhere in the universe, yet using the term data can sometimes be confusing because nearly everyone has an idea of what it means to them.
 [My data is not your data :smiley: ]

 ## Definition